 Mina smirked.
 “That’ll make him happy.
 You know how much he likes to improve upon any system he gets his paws onto!”

 “You know… we still have a few hours before we get to Fyn.
 We’re all alone… with no distractions…” The husky leaned forward seductively and rolled a shoulder toward him.
 Frost swallowed, but shook his head.
-He opened his mouth to reply, but a control panel suddenly twittered.
+He opened his mouth to reply, but then a control panel twittered.

 Tarjon looked up with a raised eyebrow.
 “What in thunder does that sound mean?” he muttered.
 The ship was still so new he was not familiar with all the sounds the vessel might make.

 Mina laughed at him.
 “We have an interstellar call, Frosty.”
 She reached across a panel and thumbed a glowing blue touch pad.
 “This is Chief Engineer Ferris of the SS Frostbite, PA Registry 99473,” she said to a hidden microphone.
 “What can I help you with?”

 There was a slight pause before the speaker’s voice came across the circuit.
 “Chief Ferris, my name is Merlin Sinclair, president of Blue Horizon Freight Transfer.
 May I speak with your captain, please?”